burair-hyder/burair-hyder/README.md

 ---

-## 🌟 *Projects & Skills*
-- *Virtual Classroom*: Like Google Classroom, but with *extra love (and maybe fewer server crashes).
-- *Car Collision Game*: Think Fast & Furious, but in your terminal window.
-- *Web Dev*: Making websites that load fast enough to impress your Wi-Fi.

----

 ## 📚 *Currently Exploring*
 - *Data Structures & Algorithms*: Because sorting things alphabetically isn’t as easy as it looks.
 - *Advanced Frameworks*: Diving into the tools that make developers’ lives easier (and lazier).